PRESTO TAP OFFS

 2/3

-of missed tap-offs are never reported to the call centre - most go unresolved
+of missed tap-offs are never reported to the call centre and unresolved

 of riders report there's clear instructions of when to tap on and off